tomas10caetano/tomas10caetano/README.md

 ## Hi there 👋

-I’m currently studying Engineering Physics at Universade do Porto.
-I’m currently starting to learn and gaining interest in Quantum Computing.
+I’m currently studying Engineering Physics at Universade do Porto and starting to gain interest in Quantum Computing.